paulb00th/galapagos/content/en/our-diving/our-diving.md

 If you would like to progress your SCUBA training after your DSD experience, you can take an Open Water course - a lifelong qualification.
 This is the most popular course worldwide, being designed so that the student can either start at home and finish on vacation or complete the entire course whilst on holiday.

 The Open Water course is in two parts.
-The first is academic and theoretical, and conducted with new easy to access online materials.
+The first is academic and theoretical, and conducted with easy to access online materials.
 You can undertake this section slowly at home or in just a few days while on vacation.
 The second part is a mix of confined (pool-based) and open water practical training during which you learn how to handle scuba equipment and become an independent diver.
 This section usually takes 3 days to complete and provides for a total of 4-dives in the sea.
 Following certification, you are qualified to a maximum depth of 18m.

 **To join us for an Open Water course you must:**
 <blockquote>